We are Dry Riser Specialists

-When do you install Dry Risers?
+When do you Need to Install a Dry Riser?

 Dry Risers are an essential part of any building design where the height of the building exceeds 18 metres from the fire brigade access level to the top floor.
 They are also required where there are floors more than 10 metres below ground.
 The question is why are they so essential, and for that matter, why have they found their way into the jurisdiction of Building Regulations?